masiucd/Js-promises/README.md

 ## Race <a name = "race"></a>

-`Promise.race()` will return the fulfilled promise that will be fulfilled first, so simply the fastest will win.
+`Promise.race()` will return the fulfilled promise, of the first promise that gets passed in to the array, so simply the fastest will win.
 `Promise.race()` takes a array og f promises as a parameter, if you give at a empty array the state will be a pending promise.

 ```typescript